morinokami/gfa/README.md

 npm i -D gen-api zod
 ```

 Next, create a seed file.
-The seed file should export an object that satisfies the `Seed` type from `gen-api`.
+The seed file should export an object that satisfies the `Seed` type exported from `gen-api`.
 The seed object should have keys that represent the resources you want to generate.
 Each resource should have a `schema` key that describes the shape of the resource using a `ZodObject` instance.
 Resources can also have an optional `prompt` key that describes the prompt to generate the resource.
 If the resource is a single resource, you can set the `single` key to true.

 Here is an example seed file: